 On the surface, ‘The Perks of Being Wallflower’ might be mistaken as just another teen movie, but it is essential to emphasize how adroitly it also handles issues of teenage angst, homosexuality, and child molestation.
 Yes, those are heavy issues to deal with in a film about teenagers, but they are so seamlessly merged with the story that they raise the story-telling level and add layers to its narrative.

 Technically too, the film is nothing short of brilliant.
 Cinematography is top-notch with rich colors and great use of lights.
-Soundtrack is fresh as it needs to be.
-The three leads are exceptional specially Erza Miller as Patrick.
+The soundtrack is fresh as it needs to be.
+The three leads are exceptional, especially Erza Miller as Patrick.
 His mere presence lights up the scenes.
 Emma Watson proves that she has much to offer beyond the ricketiness of Harry Potter.
-Logan Lerman portrays the vulnerabilities, anxieties and joys of Charlie with amazing charm and confidence.
+Logan Lerman portrays Charlie’s vulnerabilities, anxieties, and joys with amazing charm and confidence.

-There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories, and may be a drop or two of tears in your eyes.
+There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories and maybe a drop or two of tears in your eyes.
 ‘The Perks of Being Wallflower’ is one of them.